1Hive/commons-license/README.md

 # Hive Commons License

 The Hive Commons License (HCL) is a proposed alternative to copyleft and permissive open source licensing intended to be self-sustainable while remaining attractive to commercial investment.
-This balance is maintained by enforcing a self-assess tax on deriviative works that are kept proprietary.
+This balance is maintained by enforcing a self-assessed "tax" on deriviative works that are kept proprietary.

 **Status**: 🔬 Research